UnclearMist/UnclearMist.github.io/_posts/2020-10-05-chinese-basa-stir-fry.md

     8. Lightly season with salt and serve.

 ---
-Chopped vegetables and sauce
+Prepared vegetables and sauce.

 ![Vegetables](/images/chinese-veg-rice-basa-img-2.jpg)

-All of the ingredients ready to cook.
+The vegetables don't need to be cooked long otherwise they will lose texture.

 ![Saute vegetables](/images/chinese-veg-rice-basa-img-3.jpg)